mmkaram/nixos/README.md

 ### Updates
 - [ ] update @prisma/language-server when fixed, currently broken on nixpkgs
 - [ ] update iamb (cur 0.10) to a version that supports images
-- [ ] Add rust analyzer when not borked
 - [ ] Add drawio when not borked
 - [ ] Add hurl when not borked
 ### QoL